 Wisbech Gallery Opening Times

-The Gallery is currently closed to the public while we install our next Exhibition.
-DRAW 26, which will showcase a stunning collection of artworks, launches with a preview event from 12pm-3pm on Saturday 21st March.
-The show will then be open to the public from Wednesday – Saturday each week, from 10am – 4pm, until Saturday 18th April 2026.
+We were delighted to announce the latest exhibition in Wisbech Gallery –“Surface and Substance’ by artists Neville Palmer and Tom Thompson.
+The show launches on Saturday 16th May, from 12pm – 3pm and will then be open to the public from Wednesday – Saturday each week, from 10am – 4pm, until Saturday 13th June 2026.
 Entry is free and many of the artworks will be available for sale too.

 If you would like to hear more about events in the Gallery, please complete our contact form and we will send you our regular e-newsletters.